snkorkmaz/TypingSpeedTest/README.md

 - Allows users to retry the test for additional practice.

 ## How to Run
+To use the Typing Speed Test application, follow these steps:

 1. Clone this repository to your local machine.